 Carula in Oviedo Mall

 Carrulla is an upscale supermarket chain in Colombia that is owned by Exito.
 In Medellín, Carrula has 10 grocery stores including one in El Tesoro Mall.
 Carrulla also has grocery stores in many other cities in Colombia.

-If you shop frequently at Carrulla and/or Exito, you should sign up for Puntos Colombia, which is a program that used to be known as Puntos Exito.
+If you shop frequently at Carulla and/or Exito and/or you should sign up for Puntos Colombia, which is a program that used to be known as Puntos Exito.
 Puntos Colombia is a frequent shopper program where you accumulate points for each purchase.
 You can use these points to purchase items in the future.

 To sign up for Puntos Colombia you just need a Colombian cedula ID.
 And it’s essentially like getting 1 percent cash back on your purchase that you can use for future purchases.
 With the program you get 1 punto for every 700 pesos in purchases.
 And that 1 punto is worth 7 pesos.